 It seems like many parents end up working out separately once the little babe arrives because, well, the baby can’t take care of him/herself.
 I know I’ll cherish the little bit of fitness time alone after having a baby, but Nick is my favorite workout partner.
 I’ll squeeze in as much time together as we can get.

-With all that said, we’re totally willing to give up our “carefree” lifestyle for a baby.
+With all that said, we’re totally willing to give up our “carefree” lifestyle for a baby one day.